 October 26, 10:30 a.m. – 4 p.m.

 Woodstock Farm Sanctuary brings Halloween fun to the farm at its annual Hallowoodstock shindig.
 Attendees can dress up as their favorite animals or characters, then head to High Falls to say "hello" to more than 400 rescued animals, paint pumpkins, get their faces painted, and hop on a hayride.
 As for bites to eat, the sanctuary pulls out all the stops with seasonal sweets, veggie dogs, empanadas, and meat-free eats.

 Van Cortlandt Manor, Croton-on-Hudson

 If you want to see amazing displays of more than 7,000 illuminated jack o’ lanterns carved and crafted by their team of artists, this is the place to go.
-Gaze at a pumpkin carousel as it spins, watch a star show in the pumpkin planetarium, and look at the fan-favorite jack o’lantern Statue of Liberty.
+Gaze at a pumpkin carousel as it spins, watch a star show in the pumpkin planetarium, and look at the pumpkin-ified Statue of Liberty.

 Old Dutch Church, Sleepy Hollow

 Hear “The Legend of Sleepy Hollow” story like never before.
-This immersive performance will feature the Headless Horseman, Ichabod Crane, Brom Bones, and Katrina Van Tassel.
-The performance of Washington Irving’s classic tale is sure to captivate everyone in the room.
+The immersive show features the Headless Horseman, Ichabod Crane, Brom Bones, and Katrina Van Tassel.
+Led by local storytellers Jonathan Kruk and Jim Keyes, the performances of Washington Irving’s classic tale are sure to captivate everyone in the room.